Saturday, August 11, 2012

 1978: The Little River Band had the fastest-rising song as "Reminiscing" moved from 56 to 34.

-1978: "Three Times a Lady" was the new #1 on the R&B chart for the Commodores.
+1978: "Three Times A Lady" was the new #1 on the R&B chart for the Commodores.

-1978: The Commodores registered their first #1 song with "Three Times a Lady".
+1978: The Commodores registered their first #1 song with "Three Times A Lady".
 "Grease" by Frankie Valli and "Last Dance" from Donna Summer each moved up one to fill the void left when "Miss You" by the Rolling Stones dropped to #4.
 Foreigner was up to 5 with "Hot Blooded".
-The rest of the Top 10: A Taste of Honey raced up from #17 with "Boogie Oogie Oogie", Pablo Cruise had song #7--"Love Will Find a Way", Barry Manilow enjoyed his 12th hit and 8th Top 10 song with "Copacabana (At the Copa)", Walter Egan reached the Top 10 with "Magnet and Steel" and Andy Gibb climbed from 16-10 with "An Everlasting Love".
+The rest of the Top 10: A Taste of Honey raced up from #17 with "Boogie Oogie Oogie", Pablo Cruise had song #7--"Love Will Find A Way", Barry Manilow enjoyed his 12th hit and 8th Top 10 song with "Copacabana (At The Copa)", Walter Egan reached the Top 10 with "Magnet And Steel" and Andy Gibb climbed from 16-10 with "An Everlasting Love".

 1981: Christopher Cross released the single "Arthur's Theme".